 The Kemper and Leila Williams Prize in Louisiana History, offered annually by the Historic New Orleans Collection and the Louisiana Historical Association since 1974, recognizes excellence in research and writing on Louisiana.
 The prize, which includes a cash award of $1,500 and a plaque, is presented each March at the LHA’s annual meeting.

-2023 Nominations: The Williams Prize Committee invites nominations of works published in the 2023 calendar year exploring any aspect of Louisiana history and culture, or placing Louisiana subjects in a regional, national, or international context.
-Submit four (4) copies of the nominated work AND four (4) copies of the nomination form to the address listed on the form.
+2024 Nominations: The Williams Prize Committee invites nominations of works published in the 2024 calendar year exploring any aspect of Louisiana history and culture, or placing Louisiana subjects in a regional, national, or international context.
+To enter a work for consideration, complete and submit the application form to the chair of the Williams Prize Committee at jessica.dorman@hnoc.org.
+Mail five (5) copies of the nominated work to Williams Prize Committee, the Historic New Orleans Collection, 410 Chartres Street, New Orleans, LA 70130.

-Deadline: Nominations for the 2023 Williams Prize should be received by Friday, January 12, 2024.
+Deadline: Nominations for the 2024 Williams Prize should be postmarked by December 31, 2024.

 The Dianne Woest Fellowship in the Arts and Humanities supports scholarly research on the history and culture of Louisiana and the Gulf South.
 While HNOC resources should play a central role in the proposed research agenda, fellows are also encouraged to explore other research facilities in the Greater New Orleans area.